everypolitician/wikisnakker/README.md

 ## Usage

-This library was designed to make looking up multiple items at once quick and easy.
 You can pass an array of qualifiers to `Wikisnakker::Item.find`.
 This will return an array of `Wikisnakker::Item` instances.

 ```ruby
 require 'wikisnakker'